zhangbolily/BThreadPack/README.md

 ##### Examples

-This project contains some examples for a better understanding how to use these components.
+This project contains some examples for a better understanding on how to use these components.

 Read [./examples/README.md](./examples/README.md) for more details.